 The Grandmother Tree is a live oak estimated to be between 800 and 1100 years old.
-The live oak (Quercus virginiana) is the principal evergreen oak in south Carolina.
+The live oak (Quercus virginiana) is the principal evergreen oak in South Carolina.
 Although it is adapted to all of South Carolina, it favors conditions along the coast, where it grows wild.
 Grandmother provides food, shade and comfort to a multitude of creatures.

 Wilderness Swamp Sanctuary

-Swamps are characterized by rich biodiveristy and specialized organisms.
+Swamps are characterized by rich biodiversity and specialized organisms.
 They feature trees such as the Bald Cypress and Water Tupelo which are adapted to growing in standing water.
-Bald Cypress trees have 'knees' that grow from their roots and stick up out of the water.
-Animals like white-tailed deer, raccoons, anhingas, pileated woodpeckers, egrets, herons, alligators, fros, turtles and snakes are often found in South Carolina swamps.
+Bald Cypress trees have ‘knees’ that grow from their roots and stick up out of the water.
+Animals like white-tailed deer, raccoons, anhingas, pileated woodpeckers, egrets, herons, alligators, fros, turtles, and snakes are often found in South Carolina swamps.

 In 1858, a 14-year-old girl, Bernadette Soubirous claimed a beautiful lady appeared to her in the remote Grotto of Massabielle in France.
 The lady later identified herself to Bernadette as the ‘Immaculate Conception’ and millions believe her to be the blessed Virgin Mary.
 This miracle is depicted in statuary at the Grotto site.

 From the ancient Egyptians to Stonehenge to Big Horn Country, WY, medicine wheels have been used by indigenous people to contemplate the nature of life.
-To Native Americans the wheel represents the 'sacred hoop' or circle of all life.
+To Native Americans, the wheel represents the ‘sacred hoop’ or circle of all life.
 Study of the Wheel can provide answers to the nature of life and relationships to all of Creation.